What You Can Do

 We can’t slow down now.
 We need to keep our movement going—and that means demanding our current elected officials take action to stop gun violence, and working with our communities to create change at the local level.

-Here are four ways you can get involved:
+Here are five ways you can get involved:

 - First, you can attend a town hall of one of your elected officials and ask them what they’re doing to protect their constituents from gun violence.
 Organize a group to attend with you so you can all have a chance to make your voice heard and demand your lawmakers take action to curb gun violence.